Wholesale Vape Distributors | Products Vapers Want, Prices You’ll Love

 The increase in the price of e-liquid will mean there is both more profit and more demand for black market alternatives.
 This will increase the opportunity for criminals and illegal sellers, and likely increase the amount of thefts.

-Bonded warehouses and a potential track and trace system may help mitigate this, but it will also be worth reviewing and improving security systems in the run up to the tax.
+Bonded warehouses and a tax stamp system may help mitigate this, but it will also be worth reviewing and improving security systems in the run up to the tax.

 Demand